GitLeeRepo/Cpp_ProgrammingNotes/Cpp_ProgrammingNotes.md

 ## References vs Pointers

 A reference is similar to a pointer but you don't need to dereference the variable with a **\*** prefix, and once set a reference can not be changed to reference something else (you can't use pointer arithmetic on them).
-Because references cannot be changed, they can only be set at initialzation time, similar to a constant, but with different requirements and rules.
+Because references cannot be changed, they can only be set at initialization time, similar to a constant, but with different requirements and rules.
 References are aliases, another way to refer to the same thing.
 They are also used in parameter signatures to allow variables to be passed by reference rather than by value, or initialized when from a function whose return value is a reference.

 This example shows some of the things that are allowed and not allowed with references
 ```c++